bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Mount (`mnt`)
-By using different mount namespaces for different process the user can ensure that they can't access each other's files.
+By using different mount namespaces for different processes the user can ensure that they can't access each other's files.
 To view the filesystems mounted on your system, you can use the `df` command.

 ```bash
 $ df